Agency seeks anti-lock brakes on all new US road motorcycles

 DETROIT — A federal safety agency is recommending that all new motorcycles built for road use in the U.S. have anti-lock brakes and electronic stability control as standard equipment.

 The National Transportation Safety Board voted 5-0 on Tuesday to make the recommendations to the National Highway Traffic Safety Administration, which has authority to impose regulations.
-NHTSA did not immediately comment.
+NHTSA would not comment Tuesday.

 During a public hearing Tuesday, the NTSB said that while the technology is required on passenger cars, it has lagged for motorcycles and requiring it would save lives.
 The agency said 5,286 motorcyclists were killed on U.S. roads in 2016, the last year for which statistics are available.